Emotive Learning Platform

 What is the Emotive Learning Platform?

 "..emotional processes are required for the skills and knowledge acquired in school to transfer to novel situations and to real life."
 (Immordino-Yang and Damasio, 2007)

-If you are interested in learning more about this platform and how it can be applied to help you meet your learning goals, please fill out the contact form.
+If you are interested in learning more about the My Emotions App and other resources, please fill out the contact form.